-Australians require a visa to enter India.
-Visas must be arranged prior to arrival.
-For information about visas, see the
+You need a visa to enter India.
+Visas must be arranged before arrival.

 Not all international airports in India allow passengers to enter with an e-Visa.
 The e-Visa is only valid for entry through 24

 Indian High Commission, Consulate, Embassy or agent.
-If you arrive with an e-TV at an international airport or border crossing where the e-TV is not recognised, you will not be able to apply for any other visa.
-You will be denied entry to India and deported.
-Travellers holding an e-TV may exit from any authorised immigration check point in India.
+If you arrive with an e-Visa at an entry point where the e-Visa is not recognised, you won't be able to apply for any other visa.
+You won't be allowed in and deported.
+If you hold an e-Visa you may leave from any authorised immigration check point in India.

-If you do not have a valid passport and visa you may be deported by the Indian authorities.
-The Australian High Commission or Consulates General in India cannot facilitate your stay if you arrive without proper documentation.
-See the Government of India's
+If you don't have a valid passport or visa you could be deported by Indian authorities.
+The Australian High Commission or Consulates General in India can't facilitate your stay if you arrive without proper documentation.
+For more see the Government of India's

-Volunteers: Australians who wish to undertake any form of paid or unpaid volunteer work (including students visiting India under the New Colombo Plan) should discuss relevant visa requirements with their local Indian diplomatic mission well ahead of any travel.
+Volunteers: If you're considering paid or unpaid volunteer work (including students visiting India under the New Colombo Plan), discuss relevant visa requirements with your local Indian diplomatic mission well ahead of any travel.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the

-There are heavy penalties, including jail sentences, for overstaying your visa.
+There are heavy penalties, including imprisonment, for overstaying your visa.
 Check and comply with your visa conditions.
 Depart India before your visa expires.

-Indian laws controlling the import and export of Indian rupees, foreign currency, and other goods can change.
-Before you travel, you should check the Indian
+Laws controlling the import and export of Indian rupees, foreign currency, and other goods can change with little notice.
+Contact your nearest

-If you are planning to stay in India for more than 180 days, you are required to register within 14 days of arrival with the Foreigners Regional Registration Office (FRRO) in New Delhi, Mumbai, Chennai and Kolkata, or with the Superintendent of Police in other areas.
+If you plan to stay in India for more than 180 days, register within 14 days of arrival with the Foreigners' Regional Registration Office (FRRO) in New Delhi, Mumbai, Chennai and Kolkata, or with the Superintendent of Police in other areas.
 All visitors (including foreigners of Indian origin) on long-term student, business, medical, research, employment, missionary and project visas must register.
 If you don't register, you could be fined or imprisoned.
 You could also be prevented from departing India until permission is granted by the

 Safety and security